-The gravesites of such revolutionary heroes as Paul Revere and Nathan Hale are well known and well marked, but where are the revolutionary heroines buried?
+The gravesites of such revolutionary heroes as Paul Revere and John Adams are well known and well marked, but where are the revolutionary heroines buried?
 The New England Historical Society searched for the stories of courageous women willing to sacrifice for the patriot cause, and then for the their graves.

 In each state, we found at least one (and often more) heroine and her resting place.
 Each found a way to support the American Revolution, whether by spying, nursing, publishing and even fighting.